How do I backup, restore or transfer my WhatsApp data?

 - The first complete backup may take a while.
 Please leave your phone connected to a power source.

 - You can change your chat backup frequency, the account you back up to and which connection to use for backup at any time in Menu Button > Settings > Chats > Chat backup.

 - Every time you run a Google Drive backup on a Google account, the previous Google Drive backup will be overwritten.
 There is no way to restore an older Google Drive backup.

 WhatsApp will ask you to restore your chats and media from a backup when you verify your number.
 Simply tap "Restore" when prompted to do so.
 If WhatsApp does not detect a backup, it could be that:

 - You are not logged into the same Google account.

 - You are not using the same phone number that was used to create the backup.

 - Your SD card and/or chat history is corrupted.

+- Download a file manager.
 Here are some choices: File Managers and Explorers.

 - Uninstall WhatsApp.